ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 ### Static class TimeoutToReceiveResponseExeption

 Exeption, that throwed when the response to the request did not  arrive during the `maxTimeMSToWaitResponse`.

+### terminate()

+Forcibly close the connection.
+ResponsiveWebSocketClient in browser does not implement this method.

 ## Class ResponsiveWebSocketClient